 Adult Colouring Books Amazon:

-One partner will ask a question and the other actively listen to what they are saying.
+One partner will ask a question, and the other will actively listen to what they are saying.
 The other partner should listen to the question and how it sounds.
 Partners then have to switch around asking questions and answering them.
 Again, this is not about the questions and answers but more about active and mindful listening.

 Mindful Eating Books on Amazon:

 The Beats listening game incorporates mindfulness and is perfect for those in groups.
 This exercise aims for individuals to become familiar with the sounds around them.
 As such, the group must avoid distractions and pay attention to the beats.